 See also: The best puzzle games for Android

 Khan Academy Kids

 Khan Academy Kids is an educational app for kids with a bunch of fun mini-games.
 It has games for a bunch of different subjects and that does include math games.
-Some of the other subjects includes writing, language, reading, and problem solving skills.
+Some of the other subjects include writing, language, reading, and problem-solving skills.
 It’s not necessarily a game.
 It’s definitely an educational app.
 However, it has a bunch of games, it’s good for younger kids, and the math games are decent for that age range.
 Plus, it’s entirely free.